Roseman University of Health Sciences

 Message from the Vice President for Research

 Welcome to Research at Roseman University of Health Sciences.
-The University has assembled outstanding teams of world-class researchers focusing on health issues that have a tremendous impact on populations in the U.S. and beyond, including cutting-edge medical research of Type-1 and Type-2 Diabetes, Obesity, many forms of Cancer (with emphasis on Breast Cancer, Colon Cancer, Leukemia & Lymphoma, Lung Cancer, Melanoma, Mesothelioma, Ovarian Cancer, Pancreatic Cancer and Prostate Cancer), Alzheimer’s and Parkinson's Disease, Cardiovascular Diseases and Stem Cells in Regenerative Medicine.
-Our researchers have set up the most advanced medical research instrumentation currently available within this region of the U.S. (e.g. CARS / 2-Photon-plus-2-Photon Microscopy for combining 3-D micro-imaging with micro chemical analysis, NanoPro 1000 ("Advanced Nano-Proteomics" based on exquisitely-sensitive Capillary Electrophoresis), TIRF / high-speed Confocal Microscopy, and Roseman's Patent-pending new ultrasensitive Near-Infra-Red Fluorescence (NIRF)-based Technology for accurately quantifying the Catalytic / Kinase Activity of any Protein Kinase, used for identifying new biomarkers for diagnosing diseases and developing new, more effective therapeutic agents).
+The University has assembled outstanding teams of world-class researchers focusing on health issues that have a tremendous impact on populations in the U.S. and beyond, including cutting-edge medical research of Type-1 and Type-2 Diabetes, Obesity, many forms of Cancer (with emphasis on Breast Cancer, Colon Cancer, Leukemia & Lymphoma, Lung Cancer, Melanoma, Mesothelioma, Ovarian Cancer, Pancreatic Cancer and Prostate Cancer), Alzheimer’s and Parkinson's Disease, Cardiovascular Diseases, Stem Cells in Regenerative Medicine and Sustance Abuse & Depression.
+Our researchers have set up the most advanced medical research instrumentation currently available within this region of the U.S. [e.g. CARS / 2-Photon-plus-2-Photon Microscopy for combining 3-D micro-imaging with micro chemical analysis, NanoPro 1000 ("Advanced Nano-Proteomics" based on exquisitely-sensitive Capillary Electrophoresis), TIRF / high-speed Confocal Microscopy, and Roseman's Patented new ultrasensitive Near-Infra-Red Fluorescence (NIRF)-based Technology for accurately quantifying the Catalytic / Kinase Activity of any Protein Kinase (518 in the human genome), used for identifying new biomarkers for diagnosing diseases and developing new, more effective therapeutic agents).
 We have built collaborations with renowned researchers from around the globe to make important discoveries that will lead to novel diagnostic tools (e.g. new biomarkers for early diagnosis of Alzheimer's disease, cancers and diabetes) and discovering new ways of preventing and treating these diseases.

 We invite you to learn more about our world-class research teams, their state-of-the-art medical research instrumentation, and their groundbreaking research programs.
 Click on the specific Research Center / Program at Roseman University, listed on the left.